 Because there is no salt or compound resin, the Eddy descaler is virtually maintenance-free after the first install.

 The electronic switchboard is simple, but it effectively displays all the information you need it to.
-And, it is also easy to install to any wall or area around a water supply pipe where you may want to install the descaler.
+It is also easy to install to any wall or area around a water supply pipe where you may want to install the descaler.

 You will notice an immediate improvement in water quality.
 Descaled water does wonder for hair, skin, and nails and is much safer to consume than untreated water.